 Missouri FBLA-PBL has strong relationships with the March of Dimes Regional Boards, joining them for Mini Walks and fundraisers.

 In addition, Missouri participates in other fundraisers that promote financial education, youth reading skills, and economic growth.
 Dollars for Disasters, a program started in response to the Joplin tornado of 2011, helps fund local FBLA chapters who suffer loss during natural disasters.

 All FBLA-PBL events are cross-walked with Common Core standards; each question on all competitive event tests match directly with a Common Core standard and can be reviewed on the National FBLA-PBL website.
 In addition, events match career clusters and National Business Education Association (NBEA) standards.

 National FBLA-PBL offers many scholarships for students, with each FBLA and PBL event sponsored by a supporting business, including Men's Wearhouse, Krispy Kreme, Geico, and many more.
 Missouri FBLA-PBL offers the Joanne Newcomer Scholarship, which is awarded to a student who goes into business or business education that joins PBL.

 In 2013, Missouri FBLA, PBL, and Middle Level joined together to form Missouri FBLA-PBL.
 Formerly, the organizations ran independently.
-All officers teams meet together to accomplish a program of work, and all conferences are hosted together under the direction of the Executive Council.
+All of the officer teams meet together to accomplish a program of work, and all conferences are hosted together under the direction of the Executive Council.
 Local chapters of all divisions are encouraged to work together to accomplish the mission of bringing business and education together.